 The bite of a hobo spider is incredibly dangerous, rotting the flesh and creating headaches that last as long as seven days.

-Pests can be dangerous to both your home and your family, so it’s a wise idea to have a good relationship with your local exterminator to prevent problems.
+Pests can be dangerous to both your home and your family, so it's a wise idea to have a good relationship with your local pest control specialist to prevent problems.